PitneyBowes/pbcom-convert-pdf-to-image-to-pdf/readme.txt

 This ASP.NET Web Form has been verified to run on .NET 4.7.2.
 The iTextSharp library should be placed in the bin/ folder.
 It assumed the source PDF to convert lives on the same server.

+The iTextSharp library is licensed under the AGPLv3 license (see here for more information:  https://itextpdf.com/how-buy/AGPLv3-license).

 License Details

 Convert PDF-to-image-to-PDF